scionproto/scion/doc/CertificateRenewal.md

       MUST NOT be considered valid.
 - __keys__: Object that maps key types (`signing`,`revocation`) to
   an object with the following fields:
-    - __algorithm__: string.
-Identifies the algorithm this key is used with.
     - __key__: Base64-encoded string representation of the public key.
 - __issuer__: string.
 ISD and AS identifiers of the issuer, as defined in [ISD-AS numbering specification](https://github.com/scionproto/scion/wiki/ISD-and-AS-numbering).
 - __request_time__: timestamp.
 Time of creating the request info.